Become a Certified Accommodationrariel2022-05-17T12:24:26+08:00

 Vireo Srl is a certification company whose commercial activities consist of providing Italian and foreign companies with environmental certification services.
 Vireo provides worldwide recognized environmental certification schemes such as FSC, MSC, and GSTC - as a GSTC-Accredited certification body.
 The professional approach and deep knowledge of standards are the key elements that mark Viero's services.
 Based in Padova, Italy, Vireo has international experience and works with professional and highly qualified auditors.
 Get certified by Vireo Srl

-Another option is to seek certification to a GSTC-Recognized Standard
+Another option is to seek verification to a GSTC-Recognized Standard

 This is a list of standards.
 GSTC has NOT analyzed the quality of the process of certification of these standards. except those that are used by GSTC Accredited certification bodies.

 GSTC does NOT certify directly.
 The GSTC Criteria appear in this list to clarify the point that Certification Bodies that gain accreditation have the option to certify by using their own GSTC-Recognized standard or by using the GSTC Criteria.

 The Actively Green standard is the core component used in the Actively Green Sustainable Business Training, Certification and Engagement Program.
 It was launched as an innovative legacy initiative of the 2015 FIS Alpine World Ski Championships in Vail and Beaver Creek, Colorado, USA through a partnership with Sustainable Travel International and Town of Vail.
 The program helps businesses incorporate sustainability best practices into their business and contribute to local community climate action initiatives.
 Another component of the Program is the Mountain IDEAL destination standard for mountain resort communities.

 Adventure Green Alaska Standard